Research Report · First published April 2026 · Continuously updated

 State of MCP Package Security

-Primary research from continuous monitoring of 855 Model Context Protocol packages published to npm.
-This report summarises what 8,888 scans across that set reveal about the ecosystem's score distribution, finding prevalence, capability surface, and real maintainer response patterns.
-Numbers generated from our live dataset at /api/ecosystem/stats on 2026-04-24.
+Primary research from continuous monitoring of 1,401 Model Context Protocol packages published to npm.
+This report summarises what 18,032 scans across that set reveal about the ecosystem's score distribution, finding prevalence, capability surface, and real maintainer response patterns.
+Machine-readable companion at /api/ecosystem/stats.

 Where the ecosystem stands